-^{1.} Under the community property laws, the community property is liable for the satisfaction of the debts of either spouse and, if the debt was incurred for necessaries of life after marriage, the separate property of the nondebtor spouse may also be applied to the judgment against the other spouse.
+- 1. Under the community property laws, the community property is liable for the satisfaction of the debts of either spouse and, if the debt was incurred for necessaries of life after marriage, the separate property of the nondebtor spouse may also be applied to the judgment against the other spouse.
 See Civil Code §§ 5116, 5120, 5121, 5122, 5125, 5132.
-See "Liability of Marital Property," infra.

-^{2.} Property that was subjected to a lien when owned by the debtor and later transferred may also be reached.
+See "Liability of Marital Property," infra. - 2.
+Property that was subjected to a lien when owned by the debtor and later transferred may also be reached.
 See Section 682 (real property subjected to judgment lien); Riley v.
 Nance, 97 Cal.
 203, 31 P. 1126 (1893) (property subjected to attachment lien when owned by debtor); Puissegur v.
-Yarbrough, 29 Cal.2d 409, 412-13, 175 P.2d 830, 832 (1946) (property subjected to execution lien when owned by judgment debtor).

-^{3.} Where the debtor makes a fraudulent conveyance, the creditor may "disregard the conveyance and . . . levy execution upon the property conveyed."
-Civil Code § 3439.09.
+Yarbrough, 29 Cal.2d 409, 412-13, 175 P.2d 830, 832 (1946) (property subjected to execution lien when owned by judgment debtor). - 3.
+Where the debtor makes a fraudulent conveyance, the creditor may "disregard the conveyance and . . . levy execution upon the property conveyed."
+Civil Code § 3439.09. - 6.
+See Section 682.
+Under existing law, a court hearing is required before a writ of execution may be issued to enforce a judgment for support of a child or spouse.
+See Civil Code § 4380; Messenger v.
+Messenger, 46 Cal.2d 619, 630, 297 P.2d 988, (1956); Jackson v.
+Jackson, 51 Cal.
+App.3d 363, 366-68, 124 Cal.
+Rptr.
+101, (1975).
+In the interest of efficiency and economy, the proposed law permits resort to execution in such cases without prior court approval so long as amounts sought to be collected are not more than 10 years overdue.
+Existing law also requires that a judgment creditor who seeks to execute upon a dwelling house (for which a homestead declaration has not been recorded) apply to the court in the county where the house is located.
+See Code Civ.
+Proc. § 690.31; Krause v.
+Superior Court, 78 Cal.
+App.3d 499, 505, 144 Cal.
+Rptr.
+194, 197 (1978).
+For the proposed modification of this feature of existing law, see the discussion under "Dwelling Exemption" infra.

-entered upon application of the judgment creditor.
-A writ may be issued to the levying officer in each county in which the judgment debtor has property that the judgment creditor desires to reach.
+to the levying officer in each county in which the judgment debtor has property that the judgment creditor desires to reach.
 Only one writ to enforce the judgment may be outstanding in a county at a time.

 The writ of execution may be in force for one year from its date of issuance, but it must be returned to the court clerk between 10 and 60 days after its delivery to the levying officer.
 The return provides an account of the levying officer's activities in executing the writ and the amounts collected in satisfaction of the judgment.
-If proceeds are
+If proceeds are received after the writ has been returned or if a sale has not been completed before the return date, the writ may be redelivered to the levying officer who then makes an alias return.